code-kern-ai/bricks/classifiers/python_functions/cosine_similarity/code_snippet.md

 from numpy.linalg import norm
 from sklearn.feature_extraction.text import TfidfVectorizer

+YOUR_BASE_TEXT: str = "10 amazing pasta recipes." # Change this to whatever you want to find similarities to
 YOUR_ATTRIBUTE: str = "text"

 def cosine_similarity(record):
+    text_one = YOUR_BASE_TEXT
-    text_one = "10 amazing pasta recipes." # Change this to whatever you want to find similarities to text_two = record[YOUR_ATTRIBUTE].text # SpaCy document, hence we need to call .text to get the string
+    text_two = record[YOUR_ATTRIBUTE].text # SpaCy document, hence we need to call .text to get the string

     # Transform sentences to a vector